 Even if you and your data team are comfortable writing scripts, is it the most efficient use of company time?
-Development with an ETL tool will be simpler and faster, with the initial outlay of funds more than making up for itself over time, particularly with projects that are large or possess increasing complexity.
-In fact, the full scope of capabilities possible with a vendor’s tool may only be revealed after specific and disparate use cases are run.
+Development with an ETL tool will be simpler and faster, with the initial outlay of funds more than making up for itself over time, particularly for large or complex projects.
+In fact, the full benefit of a particular tool may only be revealed after you really start working with it.

-Using a tool also transfers aspects of data security and data integrity away from being entirely your responsibility, with data lineage documentation auto-generated from a metadata repository.
+Using a tool also relieves your responsibility for some aspects of data security and data integrity, with data lineage documentation auto-generated from a metadata repository.

-3) Data flow is managed, visualization provided, scalability baked-in
+3. Data flow is managed and scalability is baked-in

-Using a tool literally facilitates teamwork, making it much easier to share and transfer knowledge throughout an organization, and fosters a unified sense of working together via the ease of comprehension taking place on everyone’s dashboard.
-ETL jobs are easy to schedule, and built-in connectors are already optimized for efficiency when used to extract and deliver data from sources and targets.
-This managed automation transforms multiple data flows into an actionable visualization layer, allowing end users to query data without having to understand how any of it works.
+Using a tool literally facilitates teamwork, making it much easier to share and transfer knowledge throughout an organization.
+Managed automation transforms multiple data flows into an actionable visualization layer, allowing end users to query data without having to understand how any of it works.

 Also, if opting to buy, any professional tool should have no problem scaling up as your company grows, handling additional data sources and increased data volumes without compromising performance.